MongooseOrion/SoC_Miniaturized_system_based_on_M3/README.md

 4. AXI bus
 5. GPIO(15:0)

-I have already constrainted the pins.(Nexys4-DDR)
+By the way, I have already constrainted the pins.(Nexys4-DDR)